Deopham History

 White’s 1854 directory confirms that Rev. George Turner was the incumbent at that time.

-The following advertisement appeared in the Norfolk Chronicle dated Saturday, December 8th 1860:-
+The following advertisement appeared in the Norfolk Chronicle dated Saturday, December 8th 1860 shortly before his departure from Deopham:-

 Move South

-The record of the Deopham Manor Court held on May 9th 1866 summarised his travels as “formerly of Deopham, late of Ilford, Essex then of Bayswater in Middlesex”.
+The record of the Court of the Manor of Deopham of the Dean & Chapter of Canterbury held on October 20th 1866 summarised his travels as “formerly of Deopham, late of Ilford, Essex then of Bayswater in Middlesex”.
 At this Court, it was recorded that he had sold an eight acre field in Deopham for £400.
+Likewise, the Court of the Manor of Shadwells otherwise Cockerells of June 27th 1867 gave the same description of his movements, recording that at that time his wife was Elizabeth.
+At that Court, it is recorded that he sold another field of 8 acres, adjacent to that mentioned above.

 The 1868 edition of Crockford’s Clerical Directory did not include an entry for George Turner, implying that at that time he did not hold a clerical post.